Carolyne Kauser-AbbottExploreVillages Towns and Cities

 The Best of Marseille City Highlights For Visitors

 Marseille was the European Capital of Culture in 2013.
-The exact value of total funds dispensed for urban infrastructure projects, new art exhibition space, and other enhancement work would require a forensic accountant.
+A forensic accountant would need to determine the exact value of the funds dispensed for urban infrastructure projects, new art exhibition space, and other enhancement work.
 The results of this massive undertaking unveiled Marseille’s sparkle to the world.

 Why Visit?